Why is now the time for brands to engage in ecommerce collaboration? As one writer portends:

 But if you have been shopping with any of them (no judgment, here), you know that this just isn’t the case.
-Between stockout notifications that don’t come until checkout and awaiting refunds on charges that were already applied to items that went out of stock after you hit purchase, the experience isn’t always smoother, more convenient or cheaper.
+Between stockout notifications that don’t come until checkout and awaiting refunds on charges that were already applied to items that went out of stock after you hit purchase, the experience isn’t smoother, more convenient, or cheaper.

-The beauty of gift cards, besides that immediate infusion of cash, is that they cost virtually nothing to the store providing them, especially if they’re digital certificates.
+The beauty of gift cards, besides that immediate infusion of cash, is that cost virtually nothing to the store providing them, especially if they’re digital certificates.
 Stores can use these as a way to keep buyers from abandoning their carts when certain products are unavailable.
 Purchasing gift cards is your way to show support to others who are facing stockout challenges.

-3. Join an online community of professionals for ecommerce collaboration
+3. Join an Online Community of Professionals for Ecommerce Collaboration

 Alright, let’s get into the nitty gritty of how teams can support one another through ecommerce collaboration.
-Beyond what you can do as a consumer, the resources and insight you can offer as an ecommerce professional are bountiful.
-Although a light is starting to appear at the end of the tunnel, teams are still working tirelessly to overcome current challenges.
+Beyond what you can do as a consumer, the resources and insight you offer as an ecommerce professional are bountiful.
+Although a light is starting to appear at the end of the tunnel, teams are still working to overcome challenges.